 Burkina Faso's media landscape has changed since the popular uprising at the end of October 2014.
-Since the resignation and flight of the country's long-serving president, Blaise Compaoré, the media have begun to make use of their newfound freedom.
-The radio station Radio Oméga 103.9, for example, rose to prominence in Burkina Faso's media landscape largely because of its professional and balanced coverage during the uprising.
+Since the resignation and flight of the country's long-serving president, Blaise Compaoré, the media have begun to make use of their newfound freedoms.

-In September 2015, the transitional parliament modified parts of the press code.
-The new laws now include the official recognition of the legal status of media outlets, tax exemption for professional material and equipment, and the increase of government subsidies for both private and state-run media.
-The most important of the reforms is the decriminalization of press offences.
-However, the fines that were introduced in exchange for lifting prison sentences are so unreasonably high that they threaten the sustainability of national media organizations and have led to restrictions to freedom of expression and renewed self-censorship.
+In 2015, the then transitional parliament modified the press code.
+The new laws now include official recognition of the legal status of individual media outlets, tax exemption for press material and equipment, and an increase in state subsidies for both private and government-run media.
+The most important reform is the decriminalization of press offenses.
+However, the fines that were introduced in exchange for lifting prison sentences are so high, that they threaten the sustainability of national media organizations, limit freedom of expression and have led to continued self-censorship.

-In order to strengthen the quality of private and alternative media, DW Akademie in Burkina Faso focuses on young journalists and a sustainable strategy for local and regional radio stations.
-Together with the University of Ouagadougou, DW Akademie helps develop hands-on training for the journalism studies program and advises the journalism and communications department on curriculum reform and the introduction of multimedia content.
+In order to strengthen the quality of private and alternative media, DW Akademie in Burkina Faso focuses on young journalists and a long-term strategy for local and regional radio stations.
+Together with the youth organization EducommunicAfrik, DW Akademie is also developing a curriculum on media and information literacy (MIL) to counteract extremist propaganda and misinformation aimed at radicalizing young people.

-DW Akademie's projects in collaboration with local radio stations aim to increase listener participation and extend journalistic networks beyond national borders (to Mali and Niger).
-These workshops are carried out in cooperation with the Réseau d’Initiatives de Journalistes (RIJ) and focus on conflict-sensitive reporting on topics related to, for example, refugees and terrorism.
+DW Akademie's projects together with local radio stations aim to improve access to information, increase listener participation, and extend journalists' networks beyond national borders (Mali and Niger).
+Workshops are organized in cooperation with the journalists' network Réseau d’Initiatives de Journalistes (RIJ) and focus on conflict-sensitive reporting on issues such as terrorism or forced migration.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)